orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in
  the future be installed on my system.

+[1] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -no-plt is not compatible with that package especially the x11-drivers.
+You need to copy and paste one of the per-package bashrc files in env/x11-drivers/<package-name> into all the xorg-driver packages installed in your system or just delete the -no-plt package and rebuild all the drivers.
+The env/x11-drivers should be the same as /etc/portage/env/x11-drivers.

+[2] Sometimes I may choose mostly built @world with clang or with gcc.
+You may choose to switch between -mindirect-branch=thunk or -mretpoline for the default {C,CXX}FLAGS and apply manually per-package clang-retpoline.conf or gcc-retpoline-thunk.conf.
+It helps to grep the saved build logs to determine which packages should rebuild with retpoline.
+Adding to the make.conf with envvars PORTAGE_LOGDIR="/var/log/emerge/build-logs" and FEATURES="${FEATURES} binpkg-logs" then grepping them can help discover which packages need a per-package retpoline or which package needs an -fno-plt or -fopt-info-vec removal scripts.

 ----